robinmattern/FRDocs_dev01-robin/FormR/fr0401_Deploy-My-Custom-App.md

 ### 2. Build 5c-my-react-app  0:05
 ----
 #### 1. Right click on the client/5c-my-react-app folder
-2. Click Open in Integrated Terminal, then
+2. Click Open in Integrated Terminal and click in the Terminal window, then enter

 ![FRApps-Clone-67](../Setup/images/fr0103-FRApps-Clone-67.png "FRApps-Clone-67")